-Black Swan Research Initiative® researchers are working at locations throughout the world on multiple strategies to treat the different types and stages of multiple myeloma.
-Black Swan Research Initiative clinical trials seek to detect and treat monoclonal gammopathy of undetermined significance (MGUS)—the precursor to multiple myeloma.
+Black Swan Research Initiative® researchers work at locations throughout the world on multiple strategies to treat the different types and stages of multiple myeloma.
+Black Swan Research Initiative clinical trials seek to detect monoclonal gammopathy of undetermined significance (MGUS)—the precursor to multiple myeloma.
+These researchers study how to prevent the progression of MGUS.
 Additionally, clinical trials are being conducted to develop ways to deter resistant disease as well as to identify genetic and environmental risk factors that cause the onset of multiple myeloma.

 MRD testing: Next-Generation-Flow